Envirometrix/PredictiveSoilMapping/main.md

-Hypercube (cLHC) sampling is based on first identifying all significant combinations of environmental conditions that occur in an area based on overlay and intersection of grid maps that depict the spatial distribution of environmental covariates.
+Hypercube (cLHC) sampling is based on first identifying all significant combinations of environmental conditions that occur in an area based on overlay and intersection of grid maps that depict the spatial distribution of environmental covariates [@stumpf2016incorporating].
 Potential point sample locations are then identified and selected in such a way that they represent all significant combinations of environmental conditions in an area.
 Point samples are typically selected so that the numbers of